batpawe/-3DSSF---3/README.md

 ## Subtask 1 & Subtask 2

-In subtask 1 our goal was to implement TCP and Tr-ICP algorithm and use them on 2 related point clouds.
+In subtask 1 our goal was to implement ICP and Tr-ICP algorithm and use them on 2 related point clouds.
 In the subtask 2 our goal was to interpret and evaluate result of running both algorithms for different parameters.

+Image order: Original, Transformed, Noised, TRICP, ICP

 ### Euler [0.1 0.1 0.5], Translation [0.02 0.05 0.01]